StyleShit/zusdux/README.md

 -   `initialState` - It's... well... the _initial state_ of your store

 -   `actions` - An object containing a list of actions that can be performed on the state.
-The actions can be either synchronous or asynchronous, they can take any number of arguments, while the first one is a `set` function that allows you to update the store's state
+The actions can be either synchronous or asynchronous, they can take any number of arguments, while the first one is a `set` function that allows you to update the store's stat.
+The `set` function can accept either a new state object that will be shallowly merged with the current state, or a function that receives the current state and returns the new state.
+    (See [Zustand](https://docs.pmnd.rs/zustand/guides/updating-state)'s documentation for more info)

 ```ts
 // store.ts